Lagmouchyoussef/Implementation-of-a-Stack-LIFO-in-C-with-Basic-Operations-and-Intermediate-Stack-Copying/README.md

                                            12
 ```

-- Write a function `pile* copier(pile *somet)` that will copy the contents of stack 1 (passed as a parameter) to stack 2 using an intermediate stack.
+- Write a function `stack* Copy(stack *top)` that will copy the contents of stack 1 (passed as a parameter) to stack 2 using an intermediate stack.

 ### Part C — Testing